 Used for purpose other than what it was collected and intended for

-This does not overrule staff’s duty to report child protection concerns to the appropriate channel where staff believe a child is at risk of harm.
+This does not overrule a staff member’s duty to report child protection concerns to the appropriate channel where staff believe a child has been harmed or is at risk of harm, as detailed further in our child protection and safeguarding policy.

 Honesty and Integrity

 Staff should maintain high standards of honesty and integrity in their role.
 This included when dealing with pupils, handling money, claiming expenses and using school property and facilities.